rscharfer/myblog/posts/useState.md

 }

 function SmarterCounterDisplay({ parentCounterVal }) {
-  // if you something to stay in sync with the props, use the props directly return (
+  // if you want something to stay in sync with the props, use the props directly return (
     <>
       <h1 style={{ color: "tomato" }}>{parentCounterVal} </h1>